Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Day 15: Maun to Khwai River Conservation Area – Botswana

-Early risers may have another opportunity to take an optional scenic flight over the Okavango Delta for a spectacular aerial view.
-Later, you will be collected in the smaller safari vehicles for a drive to the floodplains of the Khwai River and the beautiful luxury tented camp where we spend the next two nights.
+Early risers may have an opportunity to take an optional scenic flight over the Okavango Delta for a spectacular aerial view.
+Later, you will be collected in the smaller safari vehicles for a drive to the floodplains of the Khwai River and the tented camp where we spend the next two nights.

-After settling in, we set off in the safari vehicles to a polers' station about an hour from the lodge where we meet local guides and board traditional-style mokoro boats (dug-out canoes) to glide along the reed-lined channels and tranquil lagoons dotted with lilypads.
+After settling in, we set off in the safari vehicles to a polers' station about an hour from the lodge.
+There we are met by local guides and board traditional-style mokoro boats (dug-out canoes) to glide along the reed-lined channels and tranquil lagoons dotted with lily pads.
 Relax as the serene scene of the delta unfolds.
-You will typically stop at a secluded island for a guided nature walk, encountering a rich variety of flora and fauna up close.
-As the sun begins to set, we are treated to an unforgettable experience as the light of the setting sun plays over the water
+You will typically stop at a secluded island for a guided nature walk, encountering a wide variety of flora and fauna up close.
+As the sun begins to set, we are treated to an unforgettable experience as the light of the setting sun plays over the water.

 • Meals: Breakfast, Lunch & Dinner